This post was originally published in December 2010. It has been revised and republished.

 I start with three basic oils: castor oil for deep cleansing (hazelnut oil can be used as a replacement for castor), organic sweet almond oil as a carrier oil to blend with the castor oil, and jojoba oil or rose hip seed oil as a light post-cleansing moisturizer.

-Castor oil has a long history in wound treatment and holistic medicine, and even Ayurvedic tradition.
+Castor oil has a long history in wound treatment and holistic medicine, and even Ayurveda.
 It’s incredibly potent, considered a topically-applied anti-inflammatory, and NOT EVER EVER EVER for cooking.
 Unless you’re not planning on hanging on to your meal for too long.
 (That’s a motility joke.)

 Here’s how I cleanse:

 - I add 1 part Castor oil to 2 parts sweet almond oil for my cleansing mixture, to equal about 1-2 tsp oil blend.
-I do this only in the evenings – in the morning I simply splash my face with water.
+I do this only in the evenings.

 - I apply the mixture to my face, massage gently for a few minutes, then apply a very warm (NOT hot) washcloth over the oil to my face to open the pores, holding the warm cloth on my skin for a minute or so.
 (Remember, if it’s too hot for your hands, it’s too hot for your face.)